 As before we calculate this integral using Maple, and we get an approximation of $\frac{Sys(C_3,g_{hex})^3}{Vol(C_3,g_{hex})} \simeq 1.24$.

 \end{proof}

-\begin{remarque} The previous proof is also valid for the manifolds $(C_6,g_{hex})$ and $(C_4,g_c)$, and allows us to find the good lower bound of their systoles.
-But the method used in section \ref{Ci} is a lot more simple (we just used the triangular inequality), this is due to the existence of Klein bottles and M\"obius bands in these manifolds.
+\begin{remarque} The previous proof is also valid for the manifolds $(C_6,g_{hex})$ and $(C_4,g_c)$, and allows us to find a good lower bound for their systoles.
+But the method we used for these manifolds is a lot more simple (we just used the triangular inequality).

 \end{remarque}